brandondube/prysm/docs/source/user_guide/mtfs.rst

 ****

 Prysm models often include analysis of Modulation Transfer Function (MTF) data.
-The MTF is formally defined
+The MTF is formally defined as:

     the normalized magnitude of the Fourier transform of the point spread function